VT-Visionarium/garlic/encap/README.md

 # encap
 a fork of The Encapsulated Software Manager by jwessel@uiuc.edu

-This package depends on csh: apt-get install csh
+This package depends on csh: apt-get install csh.
 If you use CentOS, use yum install csh

 ## install